Zaneham/Chill-compiler/README.md

 It's not pretty.
 It's not optimised.
 But it compiles, and it runs, and that's more than GCC can say since 2001.

-## Limitations

-The compiler has limitations.
-I could list them, but that would be providing a roadmap for people who want to use this commercially without paying me.

-Let's just say: it handles core CHILL constructs.
-If you need full CHILL2000 OOP support, complete I/O system implementation, or multi-module compilation with proper GRANT/SEIZE semantics, we should probably talk.

-My email is at the bottom.
-I accept payment in money, interesting CHILL codebases, or stories about maintaining telephone switches.

-## The Absurdity of It All

-Let me be clear about what has happened here:

-1. In 1980, international committees standardised CHILL
-2. Major telecommunications companies spent billions implementing it
-3. 200 million telephone lines came to depend on it
-4. The open-source world lost interest and removed compiler support
-5. 24 years passed
-6. A random person in New Zealand wrote a new compiler
-7. You are reading the README

-The telephone network continues to function.
-This is unrelated to anything I have done.

 ## Related Projects

 If you've found this compiler, you might be the sort of person who appreciates languages that run critical infrastructure while being thoroughly forgotten by everyone else.
 Good news: there's more where this came from.